anujsolanki716/My-Library-app/README.md

 1.  **Open `index.html` in your browser:**
     *   You can directly open the `index.html` file in your web browser.
     *   For a better experience with live reloading (and to avoid potential CORS issues if serving from `file:///`), use a simple HTTP server:
-        *   If you have `live-server` installed globally or as a dev dependency:
+        *   If you have `vite-server` installed globally or as a dev dependency:
             ```bash
-            npx live-server . # Run from the project root directory
+            npm run dev . # Run from the project root directory
             ```
-        *   Or use Python's built-in HTTP server (Python 3):
-            ```bash
-            python -m http.server 8000 # Or any other port
-            ```
-        Then open `http://localhost:8000` (or the port you chose) in your browser.

     The frontend will try to connect to the backend API at `http://localhost:5001/api` (as defined in `src/constants.ts`).
 Ensure this matches your backend's running port.